svh12/quiz-ios-app/README.md

+# Quiz App
-An iOS app of trivia questions and answers with animations.
+An iOS app that uses animations to show trivia questions and answers.

 This project is from iOS Programming: The Big Nerd Ranch Guide by Christian Keur and Aaron Hillegass.